 To ensure that research and educational materials are available in the future, SC250 will be aiding in the publication of SC American Revolution materials, both digitally and in print.

 “The principle of government being radically changed by the revolution; the political character of the people has also changed from subjects to citizens.”
-David Ramsey, MD

 - Publication should feature significant American Revolution Era people, places, events, or ideas, particularly in their connection to SC.